matn7/CS-Notes/src/main/java/persistence/MYSQL.md

 - RDBMS is installed.
 - User logs in and accesses database from command line.
 - Simplest configuration.
-- Often will talk over 'localhost' and a network socket on localhost.
+- Will often talk over `localhost` and a network socket on `localhost`.

 ### LAMP Stack

-- LAMP - Linux, Apache, MySQL, PHP.
+- LAMP: Linux, Apache, MySQL, PHP.
 - Most websites will run off a single server.
 - Downside is database and Apache compete for the limited server resources.